jrpie/launcher/docs/security.md

 [^1]: For example [daily wallpapers](/docs/examples/wallpapers/)

 {{% hint info %}}
-&mu;Launcher does **not connect to the internet**.
-Certain functions, such as the buttons in the meta section may prompt the browser to open a website, but &mu;Launcher itself does not open internet connections.
-Functionality that would require an internet connection will not be implemented.
+&mu;Launcher does **not connect to the internet**.[^2] Functionality that would require an internet connection will not be implemented.
+In particular, &mu;Launcher contains no ads and no trackers.
 {{% /hint %}}

+[^2]: Certain functions, such as the buttons in the meta section may prompt the browser to open a website, but &mu;Launcher itself does not open internet connections.

 ## Requested Permissions